NagabhushanReddyNasolla/Linear-Regression/README.md

-# Machine-Learning
+# simple Linear Regression
-Code related to the ML
+Code related to the Regression in jupyter notebook

 We have data of sales of house in some area.
 For each house we have complete information about its Size, Price, Number of Bedrooms, Number of Bathrooms, wheather it is made of bricks, Neighbourhood.